SirPlease/ZoneMod/README.md

 * General
   * All pill cabinets in Valve maps will now have a maximum of 2 pills

+* Dead Center
+  * Map 4
+	* Event Horde will stop swarming in whilst the Tank is alive.

 * Dark Carnival
   * Map 2
 	* Fixed Survivors getting punched onto wooden supports on the ladder choke rooftop.